gianPa0I0/granulate/README.md

 `grain_h` : height of each grain in pixels (int 0 - 8192)

-*If either w or h is 0, the grain will be set to fullscreen
+*When w or h are set to zero, they will follow the respective size of the INPUT FILE

 `var_size` : toggle random grain size, uses width and height as max value (int 0 - 1)